ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * **Incompatible**: These extensions modify existing semantics or schema definitions in ways that render a vCon incompatible with implementations that do not support the extension.
 Interpreting such a vCon correctly requires explicit awareness of the extension.

 Wherever feasible, extensions **SHOULD** be designed as **Compatible** to preserve compatibility with existing implementations.
+The question of Compatible vs Incompatible is a little subjective.
+A transcriber for vCon can be fairly tolerant of changes adding new parameters or objects to a vCon.
+On the other hand, a redactor must be aware of the implications of all parameters in the vCon to be sure to redact all of the objective information.
+In these cases a transcriber will likely only need to look at the critical extensions.
+However the redactor perhaps should reject vCons with any extension that it does not support.

-However, when disruptive extensions are necessary, the names of all such extensions **MUST** be listed in the [`must_support`](#must_support) parameter of the vCon.
+However, when disruptive extensions are necessary, the names of all such extensions **MUST** be listed in the [`critical`](#critical) parameter of the vCon.
 This allows implementations to determine whether they are capable of processing the vCon safely and accurately.

-Implementations that encounter a vCon containing a disruptive extension listed in the must_support parameter, but do not support that extension, **MUST NOT** process the vCon except to reject it or notify the user.
+Implementations that encounter a vCon containing a disruptive extension listed in the critical parameter, but do not support that extension, **MUST NOT** process the vCon except to reject it or notify the user.

 # vCon JSON Object